 Advice - General / Late and problem payments

 If payment seems to be delayed, do not hesitate to chase it up.
-Telephone or email a reminder, or both.
+Telephone or email a reminder, or do both.
 Late payment is at least as likely to be the result of inefficiency as deliberate procrastination and if you do not remind a client, it can disappear into a pile of paperwork or computer files.

 Check with the accounts department whether your payment is under way and, if necessary, contact the person who commissioned you and ask them to hurry things up.